werd780/SteamAchievementHelper/README.md

 - CTkTable (https://github.com/Akascape/CTkTable)
 - HowLongToBeat Python API (https://pypi.org/project/howlongtobeatpy/)

-### Hopefully you found some use from this, and if you want to donate you can find me at cash.app/$werd780
+### Hopefully you found some use from this (I know it's not pretty code), and if you want to donate you can find me at cash.app/$werd780